gdbroman/broman.blog/_posts/2020/2020-01-26-mathematics.md

 ---

 The cards evolution have dealt us only allow our brains to perceive a fraction of all light.
-A fraction which we solopsistically call "visible light".
+A fraction which we solopsistically call *"visible"* light.

 Analogously, in mathematics, because of the prefrontal cortex humans have been dealt, we can only visualize a small fraction of all mathematical ideas.
 So there's this whole world out there which we can't visualize - much less, see.